 - Belcourt-Brosseau Métis Awards—the largest non-governmental source of student funding for Métis students in Canada

-- Alberta Scholarship Programs—awards for Indigenous students, administered by Alberta Scholarship Programs.
+- Alberta Scholarships—scholarships and awards for Indigenous students, administered by Alberta Student Aid.

 - Advancing Futures Bursary Program—assists youth aged 18-24 who have been or continue to be in the care or custody of Children and Youth Services